 However, it isn’t always easy to detect problem gambling, particularly if the harm is relatively minor.
 But small issues can grow into bigger ones, sometimes leading to particularly grievous outcomes like the loss of one’s savings or livelihood, the accumulation of insurmountable debt or significant damage to one’s physical and mental health.

 Making detection even more difficult is the fact that problem gamblers often work to conceal their problem from family and friends.
-Some also even manage to hide their gambling problem from themselves, or at least convince themselves to avoid admitting the problem to others and/or seek help.
+Some also manage to hide their gambling problem from themselves, or at least convince themselves to avoid admitting the problem to others and/or seek help.

 Here are some common signs of problem gambling: